Loading...

 env

 printenv and env provide a snapshot of session state.
-This helps you catch unexpected overrides and confirms what values are actually inherited by processes launched from the shell.
+This is how you confirm what values are actually inherited by processes launched from the shell.

 SHELL=/bin/bash